-Offset intersections create more space between car travel lanes and the parallel bike crossing.
+Offset intersections create more space between bicyclists and vehicles turning across their path.
 This extra space helps drivers see people biking before completing a turn.
 It also encourages drivers to turn at slower speeds.

-When a driver is making a right turn, it can be hard for them to see a person biking on the right side of their car.
+It can be hard for turning drivers to see a person biking next to their car.
 This photo shows the driver's view at an intersection with a standard bike lane.
-There is a person biking on the right side of the car.
+There is a bicyclist on the right side of the car.
 But, they are not visible in the mirror at all.
 Only a small part of the bike tire is visible in the bottom right corner of the window.

-At an offset intersection, turning drivers can more easily see people bicycling or walking.
+Offset intersections help turning drivers more easily see people bicycling and walking.
 This photo shows an intersection with a separated bike lane and offset intersection.
 The extra space between the car travel lanes and the bike lane allows drivers to:

 - begin their turn without fully blocking vehicles behind them